 Both wizards and muggles (i.e., people who aren’t Potter experts) can play and enjoy this game.
+Everyone will discover unusual images that will surprise and delight.
 The hunt is not an addition to or variation on Harry’s adventures; instead, references to the books will provide a bridge to many surprising and spectacular works of art.
 It’s a great birthday-party activity for your favorite Harry Potter fan.
-Even hunters who know nothing about Harry Potter can play and have fun.

 Join us for a hunt for the general public on weekends (all-adult teams compete separately) or contact us about a private hunt for your group—and find more wizarding fun!

 And it’s up to you to stop him!
 The clever criminal has created a scavenger hunt at the museum, and if your team can solve its puzzles, you’ll discover his name, the weapon he used, and where he hid the body in the museum.
 The police need your help.

 By following the trail of clues and answering tricky questions, you’ll narrow down the list of suspects, weapons, and possible crime scenes.
 Your goal: to provide the authorities with the evidence they need to catch and convict the killer.
 Can you figure out who dunnit?